pymc-labs/CausalPy/docs/source/glossary.md

 **Interrupted time series (ITS) design:** A quasi-experimental design to estimate a treatment effect where a series of observations are collected before and after a treatment.
 No control group is present.

+**Instrumental Variable Regression (IVR) design** A quasi experimental design to estimate the treatment effect when there is a concern that the treatment variable is endogenous in the system of interest.

 **Non-equivalent group designs:** A quasi-experimental design where units are assigned to conditions non-randomly, and not according to a running variable (see Regression discontinuity design).

 The basic posttest-only design can be described as: